aws-cloudformation/cloudformation-guard/cfn-guard-lambda/README.md

 * If building on a Mac, you'll need [Homebrew](https://brew.sh/).
 * If building on Ubuntu, you'll need to run `sudo apt-get update; sudo apt install build-essential` if you haven't already
 * If building on CentOS/RHEL you'll need to add the `musl-libc` package repository to your yum config (see https://copr.fedorainfracloud.org/coprs/ngompa/musl-libc/)
+* If leveraging, cloud infrastructure in code and provisioning it through AWS CloudFormation, you'll need to install or update the [AWS CDK CLI] from npm (requires [Node.js ≥ 10.13.0](https://nodejs.org/download/release/latest-v10.x/)): `npm i -g aws-cdk`

 ### Mac/Ubuntu
 1. Install and configure the [dependencies](#dependencies).